tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 11
+Fairly easy today.

+Mainly from other experience I have had.
+I have written games (or failed prototypes) with hex coordinates before.
+So the resource was familar to me as was the subject.

+Nothing to crazy.

 ## Day 10
 The first part made sense and I did it fairly quickly.